mtlynch/mtlynch.io/_posts/2017-08-02-sia-nextcloud.md

 ## Docker

 Nextcloud is pretty tricky to install because it requires a database server, a web server, and several software libraries.
 Rather than explain to you how to go through all those installation or configuration steps, we'll be using **Docker** to take care of all of that for us.

-Docker is a technology that allows developers to build applications in "containers."
+Docker allows developers to build applications in "containers."
 In Docker terms, a container is an isolated environment where the app has access to all the components that it needs to run and nothing extra.
 We'll be creating containers for Sia and Nextcloud and using a feature called `docker-compose` to join the two containers together so they can communicate with each other.

 # Set up Docker containers

 ## Create files and folders for Docker

-To begin, you'll create a directory for all the Docker files and download the configuration files for your containers.
+To begin, create a directory for all the Docker files and download the configuration files for your containers.

 1. Create a directory called `sia-nextcloud`.
 You'll be downloading the full blockchain within this folder, so make sure it's on a drive with at least 6 GB of free space.
 1. Within `sia-nextcloud` create two directories: `sia-data` and `sia-uploads`.